People genuinely enjoy working at VALOR, as our Spring 2026 Employee Survey shows

 Reetta: The first weeks at VALOR have met my expectations well.
 It has been great to get involved in work right from the start, and I have already learned a lot in this short time.

-Kristian: Yes, I got up to speed already on the third day, and although new knowledge flew in at a fast pace at first, I feel that my learning curve has been steep.
+Kristian: My first few weeks at VALOR of the internship have lived up to my expectations.
+I got up to speed already on the third day, and although new knowledge flew in at a fast pace at first, I feel that my learning curve has been steep.

 What would be your dream project to work on?